kramasamy/storm-hack/README.markdown

 First, you will need a laptop that connect to internet using Wi-FI.
 In the laptop, make sure that you have `java` and `git` installed and in your user's `PATH`.

 Second, you will need a Twitter account.
-If you do not have a twitter account, please create one.
+If you do not have a Twitter account, please create one.
 From your Twitter account, follow the Storm experts

     @karthikz, @sanjeevrk, @staneja, @challenger_nik, @jason_j, @ankitoshniwal

-You will be using twitter direct messaging capability to get help from them.
+You will be using Twitter direct messaging capability to get help from them.

 Third, if you need to use Twitter firehose/Tweet stream for your idea, create a set of credentials by following the instructions at